DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 but I think there's a way to concisely explain why that isn't the case.
 And it's why I have in the ORI onboarding a note for "what is real? what is true" (I think we can actually "test" these different worldviews.
 This is the key)

+> The God Conjecture that follows will demonstrate how classical theological concepts map onto computational structures in surprising and illuminating ways.
+The emanation of reality from divine unity finds a precise analogue in the observer's parsing of the Ruliad.
+The divine attributes of omniscience, omnipotence, and necessity emerge naturally from the Ruliad's properties.
+The problem of evil transforms into a question about computational irreducibility and observer limitations.
+The hiddenness of God becomes a necessary feature of the observer-Ruliad relationship.
+>
+> This is not a proof of God's existence in the classical sense, nor is it a reduction of God to computation.
+Rather, it shows that the computational framework provides a space where scientific and theological insights can meet and enrich each other

+> what is the nature of the necessary, omniscient, omnipotent foundation of reality that computation reveals?
+Is it personal or impersonal?
+Conscious or unconscious?
+Loving or indifferent?

 ---